Doctor Strange: Book of the Vishanti

-The Book of the Vishanti, portrayed as being written by unknown authors, is closely associated with Doctor Strange, and is the greatest known source of white magical knowledge on Earth.
+The Book of the Vishanti, portrayed as being written by unknown authors, is closely associated with Doctor Strange and is the greatest known source of white magical knowledge on Earth.
 The Book of the Vishanti contains spells of defensive magic and is indestructible.
-Its counterpart, the Darkhold, contains all the knowledge of black magic in the Marvel Universe, and is likewise indestructible.
-It is possible to destroy single pages of either book, but the balancing spell in the other book is destroyed as well to maintain a mystical balance.
-A collective of the three powerful magical beings – Agamotto, Oshtur and Hoggoth, known as the Vishanti – must allow the spell to be destroyed.
+Its counterpart, the Darkhold, contains all the knowledge of black magic in the Marvel Universe and is likewise indestructible.
+It is possible to destroy single pages of either book, but the balancing spell in the other book must be destroyed as well to maintain a mystical balance.
+A collective of the three powerful magical beings—Agamotto, Oshtur, and Hoggoth—known as the Vishanti must allow the spell to be destroyed.

 Even though the book is a tome of benevolent magic, the spells within can still be dangerous when used improperly.
 This is proven when a young, inexperienced Strange tried to use the Book of the Vishanti to resurrect his dead brother Victor, but the spell, known as the Vampire Verses, caused Victor to become the vampire Baron Blood years later.

-The first known owner of the book was the Atlantean sorcerer Varnae from around 18,500 BC.
+The first known owner of the book was the Atlantean sorcerer Varnae, who lived around 18,500 BC.
 The next known owner was the Babylonian god Marduk Kurios.
 Marduk set a griffin to guard the Book.
 The sorcerer known as the Ancient One traveled back in time to c.
-4000 BC and defeated the griffin and returned to the 20th century.
+4000 BC, defeated the griffin, and returned to the 20th century.
 The Ancient One would remain the book's owner, despite a brief loss when the dark wizard Kaluu returned the Book to the Griffin, until he deemed his student, Doctor Strange, worthy of taking it.

-Doctor Strange keeps the book in his town house library in New York City's Greenwich Village.
+Doctor Strange keeps the book in his townhouse library in New York City's Greenwich Village.
 He briefly lost the book when he destroyed his home to prevent the alien wizard Urthona from taking his magical artifacts, but the book was saved by Agamotto, who transported it to his realm and returned it to Strange some time later.